Evin Prison: History

+Pre-1979

+Evin Prison was constructed in 1972 under the reign of Mohammad Reza Pahlavi, before the 1979 Islamic Revolution that installed the Islamic theocracy.
+However, as noted by The Atlantic, since then "it has become a symbol of the Islamic Republic's absolutist rule and intolerance of any dissent".

-The prison grounds include an execution yard, a courtroom, and separate blocks for common criminals and female inmates.
-It was originally operated by the Shah's security and intelligence service, SAVAK.
-It was initially designed to house 320 inmates — 20 in solitary cells and 300 in two large communal blocks — and was expanded to hold more than 1,500 prisoners, including 100 solitary cells for political prisoners, by 1977.
-On February 11, 1979, during the Iranian Revolution, crowds of rebels stormed the prison and freed all the inmates.
+Evin was originally operated by the Shah's security and intelligence service, SAVAK.
+It was initially designed to house 320 inmates—20 in solitary cells and 300 in two large communal blocks—and was expanded to hold more than 1,500 prisoners, including 100 solitary cells for political prisoners, by 1977.
+Notable prisoners at Evin before the 1979 revolution include Ayatollah Mahmoud Taleghani and Grand Ayatollah Hossein-Ali Montazeri.

+On 11 February 1979, during the Iranian Revolution, crowds of rebels stormed the prison and freed all the inmates.

+1970s–1990s

-Under the Islamic Republic of Iran, the prison population was again expanded to 15,000 inmates.
+After Iran became a republic, the prison population was again expanded, to 15,000 inmates.
 According to scholar Ervand Abrahamian: "In theory, Evin was a detention center for those awaiting trial", after which the prisoners would be transferred to another prison, either Qezel Hesar or Gohardasht Prison.
-"In reality, Evin served as a regular prison as many waited years before being brought to trial".
+"In reality, Evin served as a regular prison, as many waited years before being brought to trial".
 Prominent prisoners often served their entire sentences in Evin.
-Executions took place at Evin.
-Following the Islamic Revolution, Mohammad Kachouyi was made warden of Evin.
-After his assassination in June 1981, Asadollah Lajevardi, the chief prosecutor of Tehran, served as warden until 1985.
+Executions were carried out at Evin.

+Following the 1979 Iranian Revolution, Mohammad Kachouyi was made warden of Evin.
+After Kachouyi's assassination in June 1981, Asadollah Lajevardi, the chief prosecutor of Tehran, served as warden until 1985.
 In 1998, the People's Mujahedin of Iran assassinated Lajevardi.
-The prison is located in a residential and commercial area known as Evin, next to the Saadat Abad district.
-A large park area with a popular upscale teahouse and restaurant is immediately next to it.
-Photography in front of and around the prison is illegal.
-Prisoners from Evin and Ghezel Hesar prison are to be transferred eventually to the Central Prison of Tehran, also known as Fashafaviye or Fashafoyeh5.

-2022 fire

-On 15 October 2022, amidst the Mahsa Amini protests, a severe fire started in this prison, and the sound of security forces shooting was heard from inside the prison during numerous clashes with prisoners.
-The Center for Human Rights in Iran confirmed that it had received reports that there was a "gun battle" in Evin prison Saturday night that was continuing at 22:00 local time.
-Videos shared on social media on Saturday showed smoke rising from the prison.
-Repeated gunfire, as well as anti-government chants, could also be heard in the videos.
-The media affiliated to the Islamic Revolutionary Guard Corps and the government of the Islamic Republic reported the conflict and fire in this prison.
-According to the Judiciary Media Center, during a fight between several prisoners in Ward 6 and Ward 7, both of which are special prisons for financial convictions and theft, the sewing workshop of the prison caught fire.
-The families of prisoners in Evin and various others gathered near the prison.
-Government forces threw tear gas at them in response.
-The security forces also blocked Yadegar-e-Emam Expressway to prevent people from approaching.
-Anti-government slogans can be heard in videos taken around the prison.